SuttonNet

 • Check out the Australian Copyright Council 's website for information on copyright online (fact sheets, print book and ebook format).

-For the website owner's protection and ours, SuttonNet may have to suspend a website that breaches copyright.
-We'll always notify you if this happens.
+For the website owner's protection and ours, we may suspend a website that we host if it breaches copyright.

 • Links